 Families often use the holidays as an excuse to indulge in repeat viewings of Planes, Trains and Automobiles and Elf.
 But for a certain section of the population, the holiday season is all about horror.
 Although it didn’t truly emerge until the mid-1970s, “holiday horror” is a thriving subgenre that often combines comedy to tell stories of demented turkeys and lethal gingerbread men.
-If you’ve never seen Santa slash someone, here are 15 movies to get you started.
+If you’ve never seen Santa slash someone, here are a few movies that will change that.

 Fittingly, the same man who brought us A Christmas Story also brought us its twisted cousin.
 Before Bob Clark co-wrote and directed the 1983 saga of Ralphie Parker, he helmed Black Christmas.
 It concerns a group of sorority sisters who are systematically picked off by a man who keeps making threatening phone calls to their house.
 Oh, and it all happens during the holidays.
 Black Christmas is often considered the godfather of holiday horror, but it was also pretty early on the slasher scene, too.
 It opened the same year as The Texas Chainsaw Massacre and beat Halloween to theaters by a full four years.